Pratik08/Vis-DSS/README.md

-# IVSUMM: Image and Video Summarization Library
+# IVSumm: Image and Video Summarization Library

 ## License
 IVSUMM is Licensed under the GNU GENERAL PUBLIC LICENSE.
 See LICENSE for more details.